Until the word of LGBT disappears Bookmark has been added

 Yet, I am positive and hopeful that one day, we will be able to reflect the past that there used to be a word of LGBT in the society -just like I recall 10 years ago there was almost no one who knew what LGBT meant.

 （*1）PRIDE Index is the very first guideline in Japan set in 2016, to measure the initiatives over sexual minorities such as LGBT at work environment.
 It has been set as the guidelines for the companies to acknowledge the friendly environment for LGBT and to empower internal initiatives etc.

 （*2）Transgender is a person whose gender identity does not match to the physical gender at birth.

 （*3）Transition is a process to transfer one’s physical gender to match with the gender identity, to bring back one’s own true gender.

 （*4）”Ally” means people who understand and support LGBT and LGBT people.

 This article was written by members of the Deloitte Tohmatsu Group Diversity & Inclusion team.
 Click HERE to see Deloitte Tohmatsu Group's LGBT initiatives.

 ■Deloitte Tomatsu Group Diversity & Inclusion Team

 The team to empower Diversity and Inclusion since its establishment of 2017, working closely aligned with the management strategies to drive further growth and to create further value of the firm, the clients and the society -in a rapidly changing environment.
-Various scopes of initiatives have been in place to to empower “difference/diversity” -including gender, culture, sexulity etc. (See further details from HERE).
+Various scopes of initiatives have been in place to empower “difference/diversity” -including gender, culture, sexuality etc. (See further details from HERE).